 PVA filament should be used by someone who has some experience in 3D printing.
 We strongly recommend that you don’t use PVA filament until you have mastered the basics of 3D printing.
 PVA filament is soluble in water and attaches well to different sorts of plastics.
 Because of these properties PVA filament is an excellent supporting material for dual extruder 3D printing.
 It creates a wide array of new possibilities.

 Recommended settings on your 3D printer: PVA melting temperature 200 °C, bed temperature 60 °C.

 Nylon filament provides you with number of very interesting properties.
 Nylon filament is flexible, strong and resistant to ultraviolet light and various kinds of chemicals.
 A high temperature of both printing and bed are required to print with nylon filament.
 Amongst its more conventional uses is the printing of models.

-Recommended settings on your 3D printer: Filament extruder temperature 210-255 °C, bed temperature 20-50°C.
+Recommended settings on your 3D printer: Wood melting temperature 210 °C, bed temperature 50°C.

 For an overview on all filaments and their properties, please view the following file: